Our Areas of Work

 We keep the Greater Hazelwood community and those that surround it, aware of important development issues through our

-monthly community meetings on the 2nd Tuesday of each month (currently via Zoom)
+monthly community meetings on the 2nd Tuesday of each month (Hybrid at Community Kitchen and via Zoom)

 monthly environmental development meetings on the last Monday of each month (via Zoom)